Will I Get Jail Time for Car Insurance Fraud in California?

 Factors That Determine Penalties for Auto Insurance Fraud

-There's all sorts of car insurance fraud scams that are being prosecuted by the authorities.
-In determining whether or not you'll get any jail or prison time in California, you really have to look at a number of factors.
+The authorities are prosecuting all sorts of car insurance fraud scams.
+In determining whether you'll get jail or prison time in California, you have to look at several factors.
 First:

-That is going to be one of the big factors in deciding whether the judge or prosecutor fails like it is a jail or prison case.
+That is going to be one of the big factors in deciding whether the judge or prosecutor fails, like in a jail or prison case.

 The next thing they're going to look at is your criminal record:

-Those are things that are going to be looked at.
-Obviously, if you've got a prior strike and you pick up a new felony/car insurance fraud-related crime, you're probably looking at prison time.
+Those are going to be looked at.
+If you've got a prior strike and pick up a new felony or car insurance fraud-related crime, you're probably looking at prison time.

-So, you're obviously want to get a very good attorney to represent you under those circumstances.
+So, you want a very good attorney to represent you under those circumstances.

-Another big factor that prosecutor will look at is the sophistication level involved with the crime.
+Another big factor that prosecutors will look at is the sophistication level involved with the crime.

-In other words, I've seen a lot of these car insurance fraud-related cases where people are planning accidents or torching their car.
+In other words, I've seen many cases of car insurance fraud involving people planning accidents or torching their cars.

-So, a lot of times, associated with these car insurance fraud cases are, for example, arson and other related offenses that make sense, depending upon what type of a crime you're talking about and what the alleged scheme is.
+So, often, associated with these car insurance fraud cases are, for example, arson and other related offenses that make sense, depending upon what type of crime you're talking about and what the alleged scheme is.

 Defending Auto Insurance Fraud Cases

-So, if you want to avoid jail or prison time in these cases, you obviously want to put together a mitigation package, and that's done through your attorney.
-I put those together all the time for my clients and we:
+So, if you want to avoid jail or prison time in these cases, you want to put together a mitigation package, and that's done through your attorney.
+I put those together all the time for my clients, and we:

-A big consideration is, if money was lost by someone or an insurance company, for example, if you can pay that money back.
+A big consideration is whether you can pay back money if it was lost by someone or an insurance company, for example.

-That's a very good mitigating factor that could help you avoid jail or prison time versus people who cost thousands of dollars' worth of damage and can't pay it back.
+That's a good mitigating factor that could help you avoid jail or prison time versus people who cost thousands of dollars worth of damage and can't pay it back.

-You're still going to be ordered to pay it back as part of restitution.
-However, a lot of times that's very difficult for the authorities to collect and the prosecutors know that.
+You'll still be ordered to pay it back as part of restitution.
+However, the authorities know it's very difficult to collect that much money, and the prosecutors know that.

-The bottom line is, there are a lot of different ways you can avoid jail or prison time when it comes to an insurance fraud-related offense in Los Angeles county, but you have to have a strategy, you have to have a game plan.
+The bottom line is that there are many ways to avoid jail or prison time for an insurance fraud-related offense in Los Angeles County, but you must have a strategy and a game plan.

-That's why I get you in my office and we sit down and go over who you are, what you're all about, your story, because a lot of times the police don't investigate it right and don't get the proper version as far as what happened.
+That's why I get you in my office, and we sit down and go over who you are, what you're all about, and your story.
+A lot of times, the police don't investigate it right and don't get the proper version of what happened.

-So, once we get that story together, we know exactly how we're going to handle things.
+So, once we get that story together, we know exactly how we will handle things.

-We start to collect evidence in order to bolster that story an in doing so, we're able to set up a defense and if the prosecutors see problems with their case.
+We start collecting evidence to bolster that story, and in doing so, we can set up a defense if the prosecutors see problems with their case.

-Even though they might have a case against you, and even though they might be able to prove a crime, there are still options.
+Even though they might have a case against you and might be able to prove a crime, there are still options.

-A lot of times what will happen is, we will be able to work something out where you don't go to jail because that's definitely a factor if the prosecutors have problems with their case.
+A lot of times, we will be able to work something out so that you don't go to jail because that's definitely a factor if the prosecutors have problems with their case.

-They have to take that into consideration when making an offer.
+They have to consider that when making an offer.

 Coronavirus factor

-Also, in my opinion, in line with the new head District Attorney's policies, that's another factor to keep you out of jail.
+Also, in line with the new head district attorney's policies, that's another factor that keeps you out of jail.

 So, get a great attorney.
 Pick up the phone.
 Call Ron Hedding.
-We'll set things up for you and use the system that exists in order to get you the best resolution and keep you out of jail.
+We'll set things up for you and use the system to get you the best resolution and keep you out of jail.